Joshua Generation, part 2. Looking at how the story of Rahab reveals the mercy, grace and forgiveness of God.

+Justice: part 2.
 Jesus was always promoting fairness, equity and inclusion.
 He would bring in the outsiders, the marginalised, the forgotten.
-If we as the church have experienced God’s kindness towards us, how can we in turn express it to the people around us?
+If we as the church have experienced God’s kindness towards us, how can we in turn express it to … Continue reading “Church and Justice”

 Looking at Genesis 16 & 21: Hagar was an outsider, cast away from the family.
 But still God saw her, chose her, made provisions and promised to be with her.
-He rescued her son from death and made incredible plans for his future.
+He rescued her son from death and made incredible plans … Continue reading “The God Who Sees”

 What is justice?
 Who should be pursuing it?
 How?
 Where?
 What implications does that have for everyone?

 Part 9 of our Moses teaching series.
 The Bible is an honest book and records some terrible acts of evil and injustice, yet does not endorse any of them.
-We also encounter issues such as slavery, polygamy and the violent destruction of cities.
-How do we equate this with the ‘loving God’ we find in … Continue reading “Finding God in the Tough Questions”
+We also encounter issues such as slavery, polygamy and the violent … Continue reading “Finding God in the Tough Questions”